wikindx/wikindx/trunk/components/plugins/repairkit/README.txt

 v1.8.0
 1. Transfer responsibility for creating the schema to an external tool and load the schema from a predefined location for all database schemas delivered with the core.
-2. Adaptation for Wikindx 5.9.1.
+2. Adaptation for WIKINDX 5.9.1.

 v1.7.1
 1. Added creators check: in some cases, 'resourcecreatorCreatorSurname' does not match the id in resourcecreatorCreatorMain.